seraphim2022/MAS_learn_together/README.md

 ! #.#.# standing for version number

+step 3 move Learn together folder out of Mas_Learn_Together-#.#.zip !
+Failing to do step 3 will cause errors and make tetris unplayable.

-step 3 open the Game directory
+step 4 open the Game directory

-step 4 open Submods directory
+step 5 open Submods directory

-step 4 drag and drop the Learn together folder into the Submods directory
+step 6 drag and drop the Learn together folder into the Submods directory

 Done!